-Art in the Library at Sequim Branch Library
+Art in the Library at the Port Angeles Main Library

-This program has been made possible by generous contributions from the Friends of Sequim Library, and also by the efforts of volunteer art coordinator Randy Radock, who schedules the artists and curates each show.
+This program has been made possible by generous contributions from the Port Angeles Friends of the Library, and by the efforts of volunteer art coordinator Diane Williams, who schedules the artists and curates each show.

 Art in the Library at the Sequim Branch Library

 The current Art in the Library exhibit features the photography and paintings of Jim Gift, and will be on display from